AI Workshop: learn to build apps with AI →

 }

-Look how much simpler the code is, because now we don’t track the individual input fields state, but also we don’t respond to a browser event directly, and we don’t have to pass the form ref around to keep track of how to access it, because the actions is directly passed the FormData object.
+Look how much simpler the code is, because now we don’t track the individual input fields state, but also we don’t respond to a browser event directly, and we don’t have to pass the form ref around to keep track of how to access it, because the action is directly passed the FormData object.

 Lessons in this unit: